-- If your grease gun has an air release then you can loosen it, pull the plunger out, and push it back in.
-This should push any air out of the grease gun and then grease should be flowing just fine.
+- If your grease gun has an air release then you can prime it by unscrewing the release a few turns, pulling the plunger out, and pushing it back in.
+This should push any air out of the grease gun and allow the grease to flow just fine.

-- If your grease gun does not have an air release, or you don’t want to bother with finding the tool to loosen it, then you basically want to repeat steps 7-9; unscrew the head of the grease gun about two turns and prime the gun with the plunger, then it should be working fine.
+- If your grease gun does not have an air release then you basically want to repeat steps 7-9; unscrew the head of the grease gun about two turns, prime the gun with the plunger, and tighten the head.

 Tips and Tricks

 - Make sure you are using the right type of grease for your application.

 - Best practice is to use the same kind of grease in one grease gun since there will be grease left in the gun from previous use.

 - Clean the grease fitting and the nozzle of the grease gun before use.
 Pump some grease through the nozzle and wipe it off with a rag.

 - When finished, depressurize the grease gun and store horizontally in a cool place to keep the oil from separating.

 - Cover the nozzle between uses so contaminates won’t enter whatever you grease next.